What is hCG? Beta hCG, tests and levels

 Does hCG make you sleepy?

-Fatigue is common in early pregnancy.
-It relates to many factors, including progesterone and sleep changes. hCG is not a proven direct cause of sleepiness on its own.
+Fatigue is common in early pregnancy and relates to many factors, including progesterone, sleep changes, and lifestyle. hCG is not a proven direct cause of sleepiness by itself.

 What does hCG do in males?

-Clinically, hCG can stimulate the testes to produce testosterone and support sperm production in certain forms of hypogonadism or infertility.
-It should only be used under a clinician’s care.
+In some clinical settings, hCG can be used to stimulate the testes to produce testosterone and support sperm production in certain forms of hypogonadism or infertility.
+It should only be used under specialist care with appropriate monitoring.

 Should I take hCG with TRT?